pmochine/Laravel-Tongue/README.md

 ### Configuration values

+- `domain` (default: `null`)

+You don't need to worry about this, only when you are using domains with multiple dots, like: `155ad73e.eu.ngrok.io`.
+Without it, we cannot check what your subdomain is.

 - `beautify_url` (default: `true`)

 Makes the URL BEAUTIFUL 💁‍♀️. ( Use to set fallback language to mydomain.com and not to en.mydomain.com).
 That is why I even created this package.
 I just could not find this! 😭